We write about products and services that we use. This page may contain affiliate links for which we receive a commission.

 - Never run out of toilet paper again.
 Use this toilet paper calculator.
 (I learned something new… we go through 3 rolls of toilet paper every 14 days in our 2-person household!)

 - If you have pets (or kids), you may want to turn the toilet paper around the “wrong” way.
 Here’s why.

 - To prevent people from using too much toilet paper in your house, just squish the cardboard tube inside the roll of toilet paper a little before you put it in the holder.
-That prevents it from unrolling smoothly and makes it more difficult to get a bunch off the roll.
+That prevents it from unrolling smoothly and makes it more difficult to get a bunch of paper off the roll at one time.

 - Here are literally hundreds of fun things you can do with toilet paper rolls made of cardboard.

 - How do you store your toilet paper?
 These Peterboro toilet paper baskets are quite cute.
 (That’s how I used to store toilet paper on the tank.
 In that same article, you can see how I use a wire basket on the top of the tank for storing toilet paper rolls these days.)

 - And if you fear the almighty germs floating around in the air, then be sure to close the toilet lid when you flush!
 Here’s why.

 By the way, do you snoop inside the medicine cabinet at someone else’s house?
 I don’t — but 50% of people do!

 So, to answer the question, “Which direction should a toilet paper roll face?”

 The answer, once and for all, is down — so that the paper rolls OVER the top of the roll toward the floor.